The House of the Dead III: Plot

 In 2019, 21 years after the events of the 1998 Curien Mansion incident, a zombie infestation has spread across the world, resulting in the collapse of civilization and leaving the world in utter desolation.
 A paramilitary force led by retired AMS agent Thomas Rogan head to a desert wasteland in an unnamed U.S. state on a mission to infiltrate the EFI Research Facility, once owned by Dr. Curien, and investigate its connection to the current state of the world.
-During the course of the raid, all members of Rogan's team are killed except for his second-in-command, Captain Dan Taylor; both agents continued with the mission and reach a giant laboratory, where they find the source, but are attacked by the Death, a gigantic zombie security guard protecting the facility, who kills Taylor.
+During the course of the raid, all members of Rogan's team are killed except for his second-in-command, Captain Dan Taylor; both agents continued with the mission and reach a giant laboratory, where they find the source, but are attacked by Death, a gigantic zombie security guard protecting the facility, who kills Taylor.
 Injured from the encounter, Rogan is assisted by an unknown individual before all communication with him is lost.

 Two weeks later, on October 31, Rogan's daughter, Lisa, and his former partner, Agent "G", travel to the facility to rescue him.
 While navigating through the facility, they fend off against hordes of undead creatures before they encounter Death, whom they fight twice.
 Later, they fight a deformed mutant sloth named the Fool while locked in a cage, where it was feeding on the bodies of dead scientists, and a mutated tendril-covered plant named the Sun.
 Along the way, Lisa muses to "G" how she has to live in the shadows of her well-known father and that she is often the subject of his comparison.